Aimee Willmott

-Aimee Willmott (born 26 February 1993) is an English competitive swimmer who has represented Great Britain at the Olympic Games, FINA world championships and European championships, and England in the Commonwealth Games.
+Aimee Willmott (born 26 February 1993) is an English competitive swimmer who has represented Great Britain at three Olympic Games', FINA world championships and European championships, and England in the Commonwealth Games.
 She was the 2018 Commonwealth Games champion in the 400 metres individual medley.

 Life

 Willmott competed at the 2012 and 2016 Summer Olympics in the 400 metre individual medley reaching the final in 2016.
 She competed in the 2010 Commonwealth Games in Delhi, 2014 games in Glasgow where she won silver medals in the 400 metre individual medley and 200 metres butterfly and the 2018 Games in Gold Coast, Australia where she won a gold medal in the 400 metre individual medley.

 Aimee currently trains at the University of Stirling.

 She also runs a business called Willmottswimskills where she imparts her knowledge of swimming to other swimmers across the country.

 Willmott has a younger sister Chloe (born 1 October 1994) who was a competitive swimmer.
 Their father, Stuart Willmott is a former Olympic swimmer.
 She attended Nunthorpe Academy Teesside University and is a graduate from the University of East London.